aerogear/graphback/packages/graphql-serve/README.md

 ### Usage

-### gqlserve
+#### gqlserve

-The gqlserve command needs at least a single `{putAnythingHere}.graphql` data model file in order to setup a working GraphQL server.
+The gqlserve command only needs one or more `*.graphql` data model file(s) in order to setup a working GraphQL server.
 Here is an example model file:

 ```graphql
 """ @model """